noncombatant/abc/README.md

 ## Bugs

-Since command line parameters aren’t passed word-aligned, B can’t handle them easily. brt.s copies the strings to another location and aligns them, the space is not dynamically allocated however and only 256 bytes are available by default.
+Since command line parameters aren’t passed word-aligned, B can’t handle them easily. brt.s copies the strings to another location and aligns them.
+The space is not dynamically allocated, however, and only 256 bytes are available by default to store them.

 The library is incomplete but has some of the most important functions.